WordPress Taxonomy: What It Is and How to Create Custom Taxonomies

 - Head to CPT UI -> Add/Edit Taxonomies

 - Complete the box with your taxonomy name.
 In our case, we use “Floor Exercise”.
-Also, choose the post type on which you want to apply the new taxonomy.
+Also, choose the custom post types on which you want to apply the new taxonomy.

 - Hit Add Taxonomy button at the bottom.